-Former LAPD Chief Daryl F, G, during a forty-three year career in enforcement, started as a rookle and in up through the ranks to become Chief a Department.
-In the months after he as to work on Police Quest: Open Seuco Sierra On-Line he identified several of reasons for becoming involved.
+Former LAPD Chief Daryl F, Gates, during a forty-three year career in law enforcement, started as a rookie and moved up through the ranks to become Chief of the Department.
+In the months after he agreed to work on Police Quest: Open Season for Sierra On-Line he identified several of his reasons for becoming involved.